-Senate Bills 228 and 229 (S-1) would address the absence of the judiciary from the child death review process.
-It appears that there are few court representatives on State and local child death review teams, and the teams do not ordinarily obtain court records as part of their investigation.
+Senate Bills 228 and 229 and House Bill 4387 address the absence of the judiciary from the child death review process.
+It appears that there have been few court representatives on State and local child death review teams, and the teams did not ordinarily obtain court records as part of their investigation.
 In reaction to this situation, the Court Child Death Review Team was formed in December 2007 to investigate the case of any foster child who died while under court jurisdiction.
-The DHS, however, has the bulk of information needed to conduct a comprehensive review, and the court's team was unable to obtain information that the Department considered confidential.
-Under current law, a court has access to information about a child if a case involving the child is before the court.
+DHS, however, has the bulk of information needed to conduct a comprehensive review, and the court's team was unable to obtain information that the Department considered confidential.
+Under the law, a court has access to information about a child if a case involving the child is before the court.
 If the child dies, however, the case is no longer before the court.

-Under Senate Bill 228, the DHS would be required to make case-specific information available to a court that had jurisdiction over an abused or neglected child who died.
-This would give the court valuable insight into a child's death, and help build a bridge between the judiciary and the child death review system.
-At the same time, Senate Bill 229 (S-1) would add a judicial perspective to the work of other review entities, by requiring a representative of the local court to be included on county child fatality review teams and the DHS advisory committee on child fatalities.
-The bill also would mandate State review of the death of any abused or neglected child who was under the court's jurisdiction, rather than leaving review discretionary. these bills would advance the goal of involving the judiciary in every aspect of child death review.
+Under Senate Bill 228, the DHS is required to make case-specific information available to a court that had jurisdiction over an abused or neglected child who died.
+This will give the court valuable insight into a child's death, and help build a bridge between the judiciary and the child death review system.
+At the same time, Senate Bill 229 and House Bill 4387 will add a judicial perspective to the work of other review entities, by requiring a representative of the court to be included on county child fatality review teams and the DHS advisory committee on child fatalities.
+The bills also mandate State review of the death of any abused or neglected child who was under the court's jurisdiction, rather than leaving review discretionary.
+Together, these bills will advance the goal of involving the judiciary in every aspect of child death review.